FishlandicFishy/lexicring/dict/skibidi.md

 Also "skibiddy" and "skibbidy".

-Algospeak includes "skibid" and "s" (in "s-toilet").
+Algospeak (self-censoring) includes "skibid" and "s" (in "s-toilet").

 1. [adj] Good.
   * Example: "You're so skibidi."